 Users get frustrated when something interrupts them from completing an action or a task.

 There are a number of different causes of user frustration and rage.
 The most common ones include:

 Poor website or app design often leads to users becoming frustrated.

 If users are having trouble navigating your app or website or finding what they need - they’ll become frustrated.

-Interrupting them with popups or autoplaying videos while they’re trying to accomplish something will make their frustration even worse.
+Interrupting them with popups or autoplaying videos that cause product friction while they’re trying to accomplish something will make their frustration even worse.